Frank Marino Illness Status The Agora Goodybe concert

 It so happened that in that facility was a guitar.
 Why?
 Well, no one knows for sure but Frank realized it was something grounding to focus on and practically lived with it.
 It was there to help him, literally find his way back.
-By the time he was released he wanted to take it with him but that wasn’t going to fly, so he acquired another in short order and it became his companion.
+By the time he was released, he wanted to take it with him but that wasn’t going to fly, so he acquired another in short order and it became his companion.

-During all this, he thought many things, alternative thought, and language, part of which was the term, Mahogany Rush.
+During all this, he thought of many things, alternative thoughts, and language, part of which was the term, Mahogany Rush.
 In the time that reoccurring thought became the name of one of the best Bands you could wish to hear.
 He also carried over the visions from the experience into the artwork for the Bands albums.
 He could have been a casualty, but he was fortunate and became a Guitar and vocal powerhouse and visionary.

 Mahogany Rush,(live) 1975, Talkin’ ’bout a Feeling

-Frank is well spoken, well studied, and Driven even now in his Battles.
+Frank is well-spoken, well-studied, and Driven even now in his Battles.
 He never let the troubles Canadian bands had stop him and has expressed his satisfaction that even “Cult Status” is an achievement.
 He has never needed millions of dollars or to be the Media Darling to be happy.
 He has always wanted to just make music and oh what music he made.

-Dozens of albums and countless concerts with other Legends, Television programs, and the Grind of Hard work over decades right up to the age of Covid.
+Dozens of albums and countless concerts with other Legends, Television programs, and the Grind of Hard work over decades right up to the age of COVID-19.
 He still had bookings that he intended on doing as many other Musical acts but the world stopped.
 Then he had to follow up with this statement that shocked the Guitar community.

 Frank Marino & Mahogany Rush – Eye of the Storm (EPK)